-The infection is suspected of leading to thousands of babies being born with underdeveloped brains.
+The infection has been linked to thousands of babies being born with underdeveloped brains.

 Some areas have declared a state of emergency, doctors have described it as "a pandemic in progress" and some are even advising women in affected countries to delay getting pregnant.

-But there is much we do not know in this emerging infection.
+But there is much we do not know.

 What are the symptoms of Zika?

 Deaths are rare and only one-in-five people infected is thought to develop symptoms.